pierreprinetti/myip/README.md

 #myIP
 Trivial webservice to know where I am.
-Responds caller IP and reverse DNS.
+Responds with caller IP and its reverse DNS.